diablordking/JustGameAndroidGame-/README.md

 ## Running the app
+  For android application:
-  Open the project in Android Studio
+    - Open the project in Android Studio
     - Build the app
     - Run the app (Simulator/ Real Device - Targeted for API 28 Nexus 5X 1920x1080)

+  For flask tensorflow posenet API:

 ## About the app

   Mobile application that’s the camera-based game that measure your body movement and score them according to Fornite Floss Dance.